Jolg42/awesome-typography/README.md

 * [svgfont2svgicons](https://github.com/nfroidure/svgfont2svgicons) Extract SVG icons from an SVG font
 * [glyphhanger](https://github.com/filamentgroup/glyphhanger) Your web font utility belt.
 It shows what unicode-ranges are used on a web site (optionally for a font-family or for each font-family).
 It can also subset web fonts.
 * [Punycode.js](https://github.com/bestiejs/punycode.js) A robust Punycode converter that fully complies to RFC 3492 and RFC 5891. mths.be/punycode
+* [code-point-at](https://github.com/sindresorhus/code-point-at) ES2015 String#codePointAt() ponyfill
+* [Typefont](https://github.com/vasilepeste/Typefont) The first open-source library that detects the font of a text in a image.

 ### Python
 * [fontTools](https://github.com/fonttools/fonttools) A library for manipulating fonts, written in Python.